PockyBum522/library-pdf-printer/README.md

 # net-simple-free-pdf-printer
 A simple way to print PDFs on Windows without needing to have Adobe Reader installed. .NET 5 library

+Example:

+    var pdfPrinter = new SimpleFreePdfPrinter();

+    pdfPrinter.PrintPdfToDefaultPrinter(@"..\net5.0-windows\Resources\SamplePdfFile.pdf");

+    // Document should print, two pages, with pages filled, from system default printer in Windows when this test is run.

 Licensed under MIT License:

     Copyright 2021 David Sikes/PockyBum522